A boundary-aware point clustering approach in Euclidean and embedding spaces for roof plane segmentation: Experimental results

 \subsection{Comparative experiments}

-We compared the proposed roof plane segmentation approaches with RANSAC~\citep{schnabel2007efficient}, region growing~\citep{lafarge2012creating}, PointGroup~\citep{jiang2020pointgroup}, Zhu et al.'s approach~\citep{zhu2021robust}, and Liu et al.'s approach~\citep{liu2023roof} using $1,400$ synthetic and $170$ real test buildings.
-PointGroup is a deep network designed for 3D point cloud instance segmentation, and the rest are traditional roof plane segmentation approaches.
-For RANSAC and region growing, their implementation are available at CGAL~\footnote{Available at \url{https://www.cgal.org/}.}, which is an open library.
+We compared the proposed roof plane segmentation approaches with RANSAC~\citep{schnabel2007efficient}, region growing~\citep{lafarge2012creating}, PointGroup~\citep{jiang2020pointgroup}, Zhu et al.'s approach~\citep{zhu2021robust}, GoCoPP~\citep{yu2022finding} and Liu et al.'s approach~\citep{liu2023roof} using $1,400$ synthetic, $170$ RoofN3D and $1,657$ Building3D test buildings.
+PointGroup is a deep network designed for 3D point cloud instance segmentation, and the rest are traditional plane segmentation approaches.
+For RANSAC and region growing, their implementations are available at CGAL~\footnote{Available at \url{https://www.cgal.org/}.}, which is an open library.
 The source codes of PointGroup and Liu et al.'s approach are provided by the authors.
+The source code of GoCoPP is downloaded from homepage~\footnote{Website: \url{https://team.inria.fr/titane/}} of the team that the authors belong to.
 For Zhu et al.'s approach, it has been implemented by a commercial software~\emph{LiDARPro}~\footnote{Available at \url{https://skyearth.org/LiDARPro/}.}.
 This software has been widely applied for 3D building model reconstruction in many real applications.

-In Table~\ref{Tab:compara}, we report the quantitative evaluation results of all approaches on synthetic and real datasets.
-From Table~\ref{Tab:compara}, it is obvious that our approach offers the best scores of all metrics on both datasets.
+In Table~\ref{Tab:compara}, we report the quantitative evaluation results of all approaches on synthetic and two real datasets.
+From Table~\ref{Tab:compara}, it is obvious that our approach offers the best scores of all metrics on three datasets.
 In addition, the scores of our approach are significantly higher than the scores produced by the other approaches.
-For synthetic dataset, the scores of Cov and WCov generated by our approach are $0.9324$ and $0.9648$.
+For synthetic dataset, the scores of Cov and WCov generated by our approach are $0.9292$ and $0.9635$.
 For the rest approaches, PointGroup offers the best scores of Cov ($0.8308$) and WCov ($0.8705$), which are obviously smaller than ours.
 It means that the proposed approach can accurately predict the plane instance label for each point.
-In addition, our approach also produces the highest scores of mPrec ($0.9993$) and mRec ($0.9608$) on synthetic dataset, this implies that our approach can accurately extract planes at instance level.
-For real dataset, it is easy to get the similar observations and conclusions from Table~\ref{Tab:compara}.
+In addition, our approach also produces the highest scores of mPrec ($0.9976$) and mRec ($0.9574$) on synthetic dataset, this implies that our approach can accurately extract planes at instance level.
+For RoofN3D and Building3D datasets, it is easy to get the similar observations and conclusions from Table~\ref{Tab:compara}.